-Home / Video / Does a Wrongful Death Settlement Need to Be Shared With all Relatives?
+Video Transcript - Does a Wrongful Death Settlement Need to Be Shared With all Relatives?

 When someone loses their loved one due to another’s negligence, they may be able to bring a wrongful death lawsuit against the negligent party.
 The surviving family members can seek monetary and non-economic damages for the loss of their loved one.

-Again, whether a wrongful death settlement must be shared with legal survivors remains entirely dependent on the state law in which the case is brought some states leave large latitude and other states has rigid requirements as to how a wrongful death claim is to be distributed.
+Again, whether a wrongful death settlement must be shared with legal survivors remains entirely dependent on the state law in which the case is brought.
+Some states leave large latitude, and others have rigid requirements as to how a wrongful death claim will be distributed.

 Many states require the personal representative of the deceased person’s estate to file the lawsuit.
 In cases where a will does not specify the personal representative, the court may appoint one.
 The right to recovery varies across states and depends on state laws.